-(Leidschendam, 1975) is a poet, essayist and bookseller.
-His debut poetry collection Binnenplaats (Inner Space, 2017) was received with praise, reprinted within a month, and has been nominated for the 2018 VSB Poetry Prize.
-"How must one love in the shadow of insecurity?
-Joost Baars gropes in the dark and find poems there that show unmistakable mastery and dizzying depth", according to the jury of the C. Buddingh Prize, which nominated the volume for the best poetry debut.
+(Leidschendam, NL, 1975) is a poet, essayist and bookseller.
+His very well received debut poetry collection Binnenplaats (Inner Space) was nominated for the 2017 C. Buddingh Prize and awarded the 2018 VSB Poetry Prize.
+According to the jury of the C. Buddingh Prize: "How must one love in the shadow of insecurity?
+Joost Baars gropes in the dark and find poems there that reveal unmistakable mastery and dizzying depth".
 Baars' poems are mystical but not religious.
-They testify to an enormous erudition and are simultaneously worldly, funny and romantic.
-The debut consists of four parts and includes translated sonnets of the English Jesuit Gerard Manley Hopkins (1844-1889).
-Baars was a programmer with the Perdu Foundation and organizer of the poetry Festival Dichtersmarathon (Poets' Marathon), and is the publisher of Halverwege Chapbooks and spiritual father of VersSpreken, a podcast about poetry.(2017)
+They attest to an enormous erudition and are simultaneously worldly, funny and romantic.
+The collection consists of four parts and includes translated sonnets of the English Jesuit Gerard Manley Hopkins (1844-1889).
+Baars was a programmer with the Perdu Foundation and organizer of the poetry Festival Dichtersmarathon (Poets' Marathon), and is the publisher of Halverwege Chapbooks and the spiritual father of VersSpreken, a podcast about poetry.(WN 2019)

 Archive available for: Joost Baars